Benzoyl Peroxide - Your Next Best Friend

 Sweat is odorless?

 Does treating or stopping armpit sweat reduce odor even if the sweat is odorless?
 Yes, the sweat is odorless but it is bacteria food.
 So less sweat means less bacteria and less smell.
-Some newer options for odor treatment include the Miradry device that can almost eliminate armpit sweat and odor in most people.
+Some newer options for odor treatment include prescription deodorant or pills that reduce sweat and can almost eliminate armpit sweat and odor in most people.
+Schedule a consult today to learn more.

 Going to see a dermatologist can be nerve wracking and stressful.
 Some people are not as open about their health concerns as others and this may cause anxiety or hesitation when they finally decide to schedule the appointment.
 Let’s go over some tips on how you can have the best dermatology visit.
 In order to get the most information and clarity about any questions you have for your dermatologist, you should write them down.
 Many people freeze in the spotlight and forget all of the questions they have been worrying about for weeks.
 Writing them down will not only refresh your memory but any small details will help your doctor make the most accurate diagnosis